Jump to top menu Jump to main menu Jump to content

 As the imaging field continues to expand, we believe in the importance of ongoing development and learning.
 Therefore, we are currently exploring options to organize in-depth workshops focused on specific imaging techniques, aimed at enhancing both skills and knowledge of our users and anyone interested.

-If you are seeking a lecture or talk on preclinical imaging techniques and/or applications for your program, please do not hesitate to reach out to us via email.
+If you are seeking a lecture or talk on preclinical imaging techniques and/or applications for your program, or if you would like to arrange a guided tour through the AMIE facility, please do not hesitate to reach out to us via email.

 News, events & publications